apgoetz/jolly/docs/config.md

 Specify a filename for Jolly to write logs to.
 If the file cannot be accessed then an error is returned.
 Jolly will always append to this file if it already exists.

-Jolly will also continue to write trace messages to `stderr`.
+Jolly treats a file named `'stderr'` `'stdout'` as special: If file is set to one of these values, it will write to the corresponding stream.

 ## `filters`        &mdash; *string* OR *string array*